This section is to ensure that broadcasters avoid unjust or unfair treatment of individuals or organisations in programmes.

 Footnotes:

-[1] This final measure comes into force for programmes that begin production on or after Monday 5 April 2021.
+[1] This final measure applies to programmes that began production on or after Monday 5 April 2021.

-[2] This Practice to be followed comes into force for programmes that begin production on or after Monday 5 April 2021.
+[2] This Practice to be followed applies to programmes that began production on or after Monday 5 April 2021.